Marya Mazor (right) discusses a scene with the actors on the set of THE WINGED MAN.

 Successful candidates will have demonstrated collaborative skills and leadership ability in their professional careers.
 An affinity for identifying script material with a strong story (whether written by the applicant or another writer) is critical for consideration.
 Applicants must also possess a willingness and ability to fundraise and network in support of their productions.

-AFI provides mentorship, a unique SAG deferred contract, production equipment, production insurance, potential for production-related discounts with local vendors and distribution opportunities for the completed project.
+AFI provides mentorship, a unique deferred contract with the Screen Actors Guild, production equipment, production insurance, potential for production-related discounts with local vendors and distribution opportunities for the completed project.
 AFI also provides access to the network of working DWW Alumnae.

-Applicants must have a minimum of five years professional experience working in the arts.
+Applicants must have a minimum of three years professional experience working in the arts.
 This experience may not include credits earned within an academic program.
-Applicants having professional credits as narrative directors — defined as a directing credit on a nationally broadcast or nationally distributed narrative (not documentary) feature film or television program — are not eligible to apply.
+Please note that applicants with professional credits as narrative directors – defined as a directing credit on a nationally broadcast or nationally distributed narrative non-documentary feature film or television program – are not eligible to apply.

-All applicants must be US citizens or permanent residents (with Green Card) and must reside and work in the United States or its territories during the workshop period.
+All applicants must be U.S. citizens or permanent residents (with Permanent Resident Card) and must reside and work in the United States or its territories during the workshop period.
 All participants are required to maintain current health insurance through the course of the DWW.

 An approximate eight-month commitment to the workshop is necessary.
 This includes not only the three-week training workshop, but also pre-production, production and post-production time for the narrative projects.
 The three-week workshop requires full-time attendance at the AFI Campus in Los Angeles, where the average workshop day is between eight and 10 hours.
-There are required delivery dates in pre-production and post-production, but the participant is not otherwise required to be on campus.
+There are required delivery dates in pre-production and post-production, but the participant is not otherwise required to be on campus for those phases.

 Please read carefully as the application and requirements change from year to year.